Signed in as:

 filler@godaddy.com

-In my newest work, I return to my past life, when I didn’t have the tools to understand why opposition existed.
+In my most current workin progress, Painted Red, a hybrid graphic memoir, I return to my past life, when I didn’t have the tools to understand why opposition existed.
 Born into the delegitimizing forces of colonization, I aim to highlight the various trajectories I traveled, seeking “worth.”
 During my process, fingering through scene by scene, I am reminded of the laboring hours, days and years I have spent and still spend rebuilding, repairing, reclaiming, examining and differentiating what is real and what is a trigger, a scar, another brick, in my life’s journey toward identity and gender.
 My work engages me, the subject and researcher, in the transitional time travel beyond lifetimes, forward and back, of identity, while also exploring how said subject embodies their body, in the present moment, on it’s spectrum.

 I am a lesbian, queer, woman story maker.
 My work manifests itself as drawings, chapters, and poems.
 My work is a continuation and evolution of the conversations started by the Chicana movement in art and literature, now infused by latinx, transfeminism, intersectionality, and queer politics and resistance.
 As a cultural producer, I am driven by a sense of urgency to record and create queer visual and literary work as a continuous reflection and questioning of self-representation, aiming at discovering (and recovering) the history, dynamics, and complexities of relationships with others, self, memory and future.